emkrawiec/cgrd-assessment/README.md

 Some comments about the task.

 ### Environment
-I used Docker for development env. `docker-compose.yml` is prepared for dev env.
+I used Docker and Docker Compose for whole development environment.
 To view db `adminer` panel is also added to dev env.

 ### PHP
 Requirements forbid using php frameworks so I thought.
 "OK, let's build one myself".
 I prepared some basic framework structure